 Committee on Academic Standing

-The Committee on Academic Standing is chaired by the Vice Provost for Academic Administration and includes the four Divisional Deans or their designees, a member of the standing faculty, and other members as determined by the NYUAD Provost.
+The Committee on Academic Standing is chaired by the Vice Provost for Assessment, Institutional Research, and Academic Affairs and includes the four Divisional Deans or their designees, a member of the standing faculty, and other members as determined by the NYUAD Provost.
 The Committee meets at the completion of each regular semester.

 Dismissal represents the permanent separation of a student from NYU Abu Dhabi.